-Over the years it has been used for the Hungary national team, as well as hosting major European games for clubs without the adequate required facilities.
+Over the years, it has been used for the Hungary national team, as well as hosting major European games for clubs without really having the required facilities.
 It has also held numerous athletics meetings, as well as numerous concerts.

 My visit